-Our corporate restructuring and the associated headcount reduction announced in March 2022 may not result in anticipated savings, could result in total costs and expenses and attrition that are greater than expected and could disrupt our business.
+Our corporate restructuring and the associated headcount reduction announced in March and September 2022 may not result in anticipated savings, could result in total costs and expenses and attrition that are greater than expected and could disrupt our business.

 On March 31, 2022, we announced an approximate 20% reduction in headcount as part of a corporate restructuring plan.
+On September 30, 2022, we announced an approximate 40% reduction in headcount as part of our decision to focus our activities on product development outside of dermatology.
+As a consequence of our announced corporate realignment, we have experienced employee turnover in 2022 higher than industry norms.
+We can expect this to continue into early 2023.
 We may not realize, in full or in part, the anticipated benefits, savings and improvements in our cost structure from our restructuring efforts due to unforeseen difficulties, delays or unexpected costs.
 If we are unable to realize the expected operational efficiencies and cost savings from the restructuring plan, our operating results and financial condition would be adversely affected.
 We may have to undertake additional headcount reductions or restructuring activities in the future.
-Furthermore, our restructuring activities may be disruptive to our operations and could result in material delays in our new product development programs.
+Furthermore, our restructuring activities in our day-to-day operations, our CellFX System product development programs.
 For example, our headcount reductions could yield unanticipated consequences, such as attrition beyond planned staff reductions, or increase difficulties in our day-to-day operations, our CellFX System production efforts, servicing of commercial accounts, and product development activities.
-Our headcount reductions could also harm our ability to attract and retain qualified management, scientific, clinical, regulatory, manufacturing, and other personnel critical to our business.
+Our headcount reductions could also harm our ability to attract and retain qualified management, scientific, clinical, regulatory, manufacturing, engineering, and other personnel critical to our business.
 Any failure to attract or retain qualified personnel could prevent us from successfully developing and commercializing our new product candidates in the future and could also harm our existing and planned commercial activities in dermatology.